Scientific Name

 Origin

 Adromischus cristatus var. clavifolius is native to South Africa.
-It occurs between Alexandria, Grahamstown, and East London in the Eastern Cape province, usually growing on shallow soil on rock outcrops.
+It occurs between Alexandria, Grahamstown, and East London in the Eastern Cape province and usually grows on shallow soil on rock outcrops.

 Hardiness